TheGP/untidetect-tools/README.md

 * [OctoBrowser](https://octobrowser.net/) - €21 for 10 profiles
 * [ixBrowser](https://ixbrowser.com/en) - free, but doesn't mask everything, for example, no GPU masking, API by request.
 * [NSTBrowser](https://app.nstbrowser.io/r/NZ0daY) - so far couldn't start, but maybe only mine problem lol
+* [Gpmlogin](https://gpmloginapp.com/en) - didn't check it yet, pricing is for unlimited use, for 1pc it is $125
 Useless:
 * [AntBrowser](https://antbrowser.pro) - too many lies detected by CreepJS
 * [Switch Antidetect](https://switch.mybot.su) - using Chrome 103 while 120 is out.
 Too slow updates.